Artyom-Khachatryan/Astrophysics-Internship/Regression Analysis/README.md

-I use R2 score and MSE(mean squared error) as evaluation metric.
-MSE show squared difference between actual and predicted value
+I use R2 score, also known as the coefficient of determination, and MSE (Mean Squared Error) as evaluation metrics.
+R2 score measures the proportion of the variance in the dependent variable that is predictable from the independent variables, providing a measure of how well the model fits the data.
+Meanwhile, MSE quantifies the squared difference between actual and predicted values, offering insight into the average magnitude of prediction errors.